joeatron/Sonic-Riders-gekko-codes/Z-to-quit/README.md

 Have you ever wanted to leave or had to leave mid game for whatever reason but don't want to stop the other players, well here is the code for you!
-(only works in "air out" and "on board" states)
+**(only works in "air out" and "on board" states)**

+**Compiled versions:**
 click Z to retire: (DX2.0, DX1.0, Melee 1.1, SR-Netplay 1.1.2, TE 1.2, TE 1.2.1 ,TE 1.2.5, TE 1.3, TE 1.4x)

 C24D4200 00000009